 Minnesota’s Groundwater Protection Rule went into effect on June 24, 2019.
 The purpose of the rule is to minimize potential nitrogen fertilizer sources of nitrate pollution to the state’s groundwater and protect our drinking water.
 The rule contains two parts, Part 1 and Part 2.
 Each part contains separate criteria and requirements.
 Depending on where you farm, you may be subject to one part of the rule, both parts, or none at all.

 A summary of Part 1 of the rule is listed below.
 View the full Groundwater Protection Rule (PDF) for complete details.

 Part 1 of the Groundwater Protection Rule restricts the application of nitrogen fertilizer in the fall and on frozen soils.
-If you farm in 1) an area with vulnerable groundwater or 2) the protected areas around a public well with high nitrate you cannot apply nitrogen fertilizer in the fall and on frozen soils.
-Restrictions begin September 1, 2020.
+If you farm in 1) an area with vulnerable groundwater or 2) the protected areas around a municipal public well with high nitrate you cannot apply nitrogen fertilizer in the fall and on frozen soils.
+Restrictions begin September 1 each year.

 Vulnerable Groundwater Area

 The nitrogen fertilizer restriction applies to vulnerable groundwater areas.
 In these areas, nitrate can move easily through soil and into groundwater, contaminating drinking water sources.
 They are determined by coarse textured soils, shallow bedrock, or karst geology and are designated by quarter section or government lot.
 An entire quarter section or government lot is included if 50% or more of the area is considered vulnerable.
 Determinations are made using the United States Department of Agriculture’s (USDA) Natural Resources Conservation Service (NRCS) soil maps and the Department of Natural Resources (DNR) karst geology maps.